How to Get the Best Price When Selling a Company

 Which professionals should you hire?

 - As already mentioned, a professional valuator can determine what your business is worth.
-His or her valuation will be much more credible to a potential buyer than yours.
+Their valuation will be much more credible to a potential buyer than yours.

 - A commercial realtor or business broker can be a real boon in terms of finding and dealing with prospective buyers of your business and helping you navigate the sales process.

-- A lawyer can draw up and/or review the documents necessary to sell your business, such as the document that summarizes your business for prospective buyers and the purchase and sales agreement.
+- A lawyer can draw up and review the documents necessary to sell your business, such as the document that summarizes your business for prospective buyers and the purchase and sales agreement.

 One Last Tip